-The Company also records an allowance for rental revenue adjustments which is recorded as a reduction of rental revenue and net rental accounts receivable balances.
+The Company also records an estimate for rental revenue adjustments which is recorded as a reduction of rental revenue and net rental accounts receivable balances.
 These adjustments result from contractual adjustments, audit adjustments, untimely claims filings, or billings not paid due to another provider performing same or similar functions for the patient in the same period, all of which prevent billed revenue from becoming realizable.
 The reserve is based on historical revenue adjustments as a percentage of rental revenue billed and unbilled during the related period.

-When recording the allowance for doubtful accounts for sales revenue, the bad debt expense account (general and administrative expense account) is charged; when recording allowance for sales returns, the sales returns account (contra sales revenue account) is charged; and when recording the allowances for rental reserve adjustments and doubtful accounts, the rental revenue adjustments account (contra rental revenue account) is charged.
-Prior to the adoption of ASC 842, the Company separately recorded an allowance for doubtful accounts by charging bad debt expense, which is now recorded as part of rental revenue adjustments during the years ended December 31, 2020 and December 31, 2019.
+When recording the allowance for doubtful accounts for sales revenue, the bad debt expense account (general and administrative expense account) is charged and when recording allowance for sales returns, the sales returns account (contra sales revenue account) is charged.

-As of December 31, 2020 and December 31, 2019, included in accounts receivable on the consolidated balance sheets were earned but unbilled receivables of \$59 and \$590, respectively.
-These balances reflect gross unbilled receivables prior to any allowances for adjustments and write-offs.
 The Company consistently applies its allowance estimation methodology from period-to-period.
 The Company's best estimate is made on an accrual basis and adjusted in future periods as required.
 Any adjustments to the prior period estimates are included in the current period.
-As additional information becomes known, the Company adjusts its assumptions accordingly to change its estimate of the allowance.
-For the years ended December 31, 2020 and December 31, 2019, the Company had increases of \$575 and \$611, respectively, in the provision for bad debt and revenue adjustments related to prior years.
+As additional information becomes known, the Company adjusts its assumptions accordingly to change its estimate of accounts receivable.
+For the years ended December 31, 2021 and December 31, 2020, the Company had increases of \$877 and \$575, respectively, in the net rental revenue related to prior years.